ND-500: Processor architecture

 Promotional materials for the ND-500 emphasised the "highly symmetric" or orthogonal instruction set, permitting the use of all addressing modes with all instruction types and with all data types, providing memory-to-memory instructions able to retrieve operands, perform computational operations, and store results.
 Such materials claimed a higher code density than most 16-bit computers despite the 32-bit nature of the ND-500 processor.

 The ND-5000 architecture introduced various refinements, notably a four-stage pipeline, allowing the constituent parts of each microcode instruction, or "microinstruction", to be processed in turn by dedicated processing units in the pipeline.
 The four pipeline stages involve instruction fetching, operand fetching, ALU operations, and result writing.
 Thus, up to four microinstructions could be undergoing processing at once, potentially permitting an execution throughput of one microinstruction per machine cycle.
-Although the most frequently used machine instructions or "macroinstructions" were implemented by a single microinstruction, potentially delivering a throughput of one machine instruction per cycle, a number of factors could contribute to a lower throughput, notably cache misses for instructions, addresses and data, the use of indirect and indexed addressing, data alignment issues, and incorrect branch predictions.
+Although the most frequently used machine instructions or "macroinstructions" were implemented by a single microinstruction at each pipeline stage, potentially delivering a throughput of one machine instruction per cycle, a number of factors could contribute to a lower throughput, notably cache misses for instructions, addresses and data, the use of indirect and indexed addressing, data alignment issues, and incorrect branch predictions.
 Cycles could be added or stretched to accommodate these complicating conditions.

 The cache architecture of the ND-500 employed virtual addresses instead of physical addresses to allow cache lookup and address translation to occur in parallel, a strategy also employed by the PA-RISC architecture.
 The ND-500 architecture employed a "write-through" cache strategy, but a small, high-speed write buffer allowed the processor to proceed while the cache controller populated the cache and issued writes to memory.

 The ND-5000 cache implementation differed from that of the ND-500, employing a "write-once" strategy that issued a memory write when first recording data to be stored in the cache for a particular location.
 Such an approach aimed to achieve the efficiency of a write-back strategy by largely avoiding main memory access.
 However, a write-back strategy with the virtually addressed cache was regarded as presenting difficulties should a write-back to memory occur at a later point in time and cause a page fault.
 The write-once approach avoided such complications by establishing an initial memory mapping and reserving it for eventual writes to memory.
 A write-through strategy could also be selected through a processor configuration register.